 Another useful model for neutral DNA are pseudogenes.
-These are copies of functional genes, but the copies no longer code for protein because of some disabling mutation, such as a frameshift mutation or a substitution that generates a translation termination codon.
+These are copies of functional genes, but the copies no longer code for protein because of some a disabling mutation, such as a frameshift mutation or a substitution that generates a translation termination codon.
 For the period of time since the inactivating mutation, the pseudogene has likely been under little or no selective pressure.
-The rate of divergence of pseudogenes after inactivation is clearly higher than that of the homologous functional genes, and they have been used successfully as neutral models in many studies of particular gene families (e.g., [48]).
-One limitation of using pseudogenes as a neutral model is the uncertainty of determining when the inactivating mutation(s) occurred.
+The rate of divergence of pseudogenes after inactivation is clearly higher than that of the homologous functional genes, and they have been used successfully as neutral models in many studies of particular gene families (e.g., Li et al. 1981).
+One limitations in using pseudogenes as a neutral model is the uncertainty of determining when the inactivating mutation(s) occurred.
 Also, they are rather sparse for genome-wide studies.